Ramil96/raptors-muay-thai/README.md

 > Footer image showing on top of screen.
 Fixed

+> About page location and prices header brings user to "no webpage found" error when clicking the location in header.
+Fixed

 ## Deployment
 > To deploy the project I followed these steps from the main project repository [here](https://github.com/Ramil96/raptors-muay-thai)